nickmeldrum/node-lambda-talk/README.md

    * full on web backends?
  * examples of provisioning lambda backends using javascript
  * wider discussion on other provisioning methodologies

+topics: what is lambda proxy integration?

+using lambda as a web server

+using express? use `aws-serverless-express` to translate an api-gateway request into an express request/response

+bit heavy weight - important to keep lambdas light - so recommend to use Jeremy Dalys (https://www.jeremydaly.com/) `lambda api` (https://github.com/jeremydaly/lambda-api)

+topics: stages and step functions?

+## Notes on claudia

+Problems:

+ 1. if create fails half way through - end up with resources created that have to be deleted manually - leaves things around
+ 2. very simple namespacing based on app name - chance of collisions - not going to work in an account that is used for other things
+ 3. using legacy slack integrations - should use the events api instead of outgoing webhooks
+ 4. no management of other aws resources, e.g. s3/sns/dynamodb etc. - very limited to lambda only with some automated api gateway stuff on top

+Nice things:

+ 1. Got some nice extension points - post deploy hooks with promisified api gateway object etc.
+ 2. built in support for generating an 'aws-serverless-express' web server
+ 3. build in support for responding to s3 events/ sns event source

+Good use cases:

+ 3. bots - slack bot/ alexa skill etc.
+ 4. simple website functionality - e.g. save some details in dynamo or stripe payment integration